Library cards will be issued to the following patrons free of charge:

 Patrons are responsible for their library cards.
 The library and library staff cannot monitor the possible use of library cards by persons other than the original cardholder.

-All Washington Township Resident library cards carry a two year expiration date.
-All other library card types, including Washington Township Non-Resident library cards, carry a one year expiration date.
+All Washington Township resident library cards carry a two-year expiration date including digital eLibrary cards.
+All other library card types carry a one-year expiration date.
+All other library card types carry a one-year expiration date.
 All patrons will be required to re-verify eligibility to renew their borrowing privilege and all previously accrued library fines/fees must be paid at this time.

 Parents/guardians are responsible for materials borrowed on the cards of juveniles in their care.
 If a juvenile’s borrowing privilege is suspended due to overdue items, fines, or lost/damaged materials, the adult(s) responsible may also have their card(s) suspended until fines are paid and/or materials are returned.